If you’re a cat owner, you’re probably no stranger to how mysterious cat behavior can be.

 3. Sudden Bouts of Regurgitation and Vomiting

-This goes without saying, but if your cat cannot keep their food down after eating, there is definitely something sinister going on.
+This goes without saying, but if your cat cannot keep their food down after eating, something sinister is going on.

 4. Sudden Bouts of Diarrhea or Constipation